-That return flight is within cooee of being the longest flight in the world, so how on earth do you occupy yourself for that length of time!?
+These are some of the longest flights in the world, so how on earth do you occupy yourself for that length of time!?

 Would you do it?
 COULD you do it?
 What if the airfare was SO compelling you just HAD to?

-The longest flight I’ve flown is about 13 hours, but if New Zealand is on your bucket list and you live on the Eastern Seaboard or you’re in NZ and hanging out to get to the rooftop restaurants of NYC, here are my best tips on how to cope with a LONG haul flight…
+The longest flight I’ve flown is about 13 hours, but if New Zealand is on your bucket list and you live on the Eastern Seaboard of the US, or Europe, or maybe you’re in NZ and hanging out to get to the rooftop restaurants of NYC, here are my best tips on how to cope with a LONG-haul flight…

 *This post contains affiliate links.
 If you make a purchase I will earn a small commission at no extra cost to you.